Exploring massage as a complementary therapy for managing symptoms of trauma

-The team at Nimbus Massage recently hired Hannah Bohn, MSW, a local mental wellness professional, to teach the staff a clinically-oriented class on PTSD and Trauma.
-By expanding our knowledge base, we can better attune our sessions to our clients who have experienced either of these.
+The team at Nimbus Massage recently hired Hannah Bohn, MSW, a local mental wellness professional, to teach the staff a clinically-oriented class on PTSD and trauma.
+By expanding our knowledge base, we can better attune our sessions to our clients who have gone through a traumatic event.
 The root of helping people with their massage goals comes from understanding what people experience.
-We believe that massage can help survivors of trauma and people who live with Post Traumatic Stress.
+Although research has just begun to explore how massage may help ease symptoms, we believe that massage can help survivors of trauma and people who live with Post Traumatic Stress Disorder.*

 The power of positive caring touch with the intention of healing can help people.
 Massage can help people find calm and centering.
 It can brighten someone’s mood.
 It can help people feel more attuned to and connected with themselves and their bodies.
-It can aid better sleep.
 It can ease tension and uneasiness.
 And can relieve pain.
 All things that can help people dealing with PTSD or trauma.
+Indeed, a strong correlation exists between chronic pain, anxiety, and depression– things which massage can improve– and PTSD.

 Those who have undergone dangerous, violent, scary, and stressful events may need a little extra care or have specific goals related to their experience.
 Our staff is willing and able to make accommodations in order to provide a safe space for healing to occur.
 Some examples may include: